PoJD/can/README.md

 * 202#81.2C - changes heartbeat for node 2 to 300 seconds (5 minutues = default)
 * 202#40.01 - switches on suppress switch on node 2 (pressing the switch on that node after this action will have no effect - no CAN message would get sent)
 * 202#00.03 - changes nodeID for node 2 to nodeID 3 (so after this, the same message would not get processed by the same node again anymore since the nodeID changed)
+* 201#C0.01 - sets the flag of node 1 to send OFF messages for both floors when switch press on port B 0 is detected
 * 011#10    - toggles the switch on node 11 (here the number in the data can be any number as long as first 2 bits are 0, i.e. anything from 0 to 3F.
 Ranges would then tell more about the actual sending chip as per the encoding of the data byte.
 See https://github.com/PoJD/piclib/blob/master/can.h method can_combineCanDataByte.
 E.g. for firmware version 1 and no errors the CanSwitch would actually send data byte between 08 and 0F
 * 000#00 - should never be sent in the current implementation, but would effectively toggle all outputs on floor 0 (using NORMAL message)
 * 080#00 - should never be sent in the current implementation, but would effectively toggle all outputs on floor 1